fardog/adventure/README.md

 Certain static pages are generated from the database, such as the terms.
 You can check which from the *application/config/routes.php* file.

-Submit issues for anything confusing.
+Submit issues for anything confusing/broken.
 That is all.

-–nate.
+--nate.

 Warranty